RuthGnz/SpyScrap/README.md

 ```
 You will also find in this folder the results of all your searches on the web interface.

+## DISCLAIMER ⚠️
+This tool is for educational purposes only.

+Please only use this tool on systems you have permission to access!
+Ethical use only.

+Any actions and or activities related to the tools we have created is solely your responsibility.
+The misuse of the tools we have created can result in criminal charges brought against the persons in question.
+We will not be held responsible in the event any criminal charges be brought against any individuals misusing the tools we have made to break the law.

 ## Authors ✒️

 * **Ruth González** - [@RuthGnz](https://twitter.com/RuthGnz)